marado/yarn.social/index.md

 - [Privacy Policy](/privacy.html)

-__Note:__ The privacy policy applies to **ALL** Yarn.social pods as the software `yarnd` **DOES NOT** collect any personali identifable information from users (PII), or any metadata or analytics of any kind nor does it send, sell or transfer any data from pods to any 3rd-parties.
+__Note:__ The privacy policy applies to **ALL** Yarn.social pods as the software `yarnd` **DOES NOT** collect any personally identifable information from users (PII), or any metadata or analytics of any kind nor does it send, sell or transfer any data from pods to any 3rd-parties.

 ## Licenses